The facts: What you need to know about the Syria crisis

 In Northwest Syria, one of the most fragile regions of the country, basic necessities have become particularly sparse, and the delivery of critical aid across borders has become increasingly challenging.
 Meanwhile, brutal winter conditions and rising COVID‑19 cases threaten the survival of children and families who have already lost so much.

-But one fact is simple: millions of Syrians need our help.
-According to the U.N., $3.29 billion was required to meet the urgent needs of the most vulnerable Syrians in 2019 — but only about two thirds of that has been received.
+As complex as the crisis has become, one fact remains simple: millions of Syrians need our help.
+According to the U.N., $3.8 billion was required to meet the urgent needs of the most vulnerable Syrians in 2020 — but just over half of that has been received.

 - When did the crisis in Syria start?

 - How long has the crisis been going on?